cosmos/ibc/spec/ics-002-client-semantics/README.md

 communication protocol are required to satisfy.
 These properties are necessary for efficient and safe verification in the higher-level protocol abstractions.
-The algorithm utilised in IBC to verify the consensus transcript & state sub-components of another machine is referred to as a "validity predicate", and pairing it with a state that the verifier trusts forms a "light client" (often shortened to "client").
+The algorithm utilised in IBC to verify the consensus transcript & state sub-components of another machine is referred to as a "validity predicate", and pairing it with a state that the verifier assumes to be correct forms a "light client" (often shortened to "client").

 This standard also specifies how light clients will be stored, registered, and updated in the canonical IBC handler.
 The stored client instances will be introspectable by a third party actor,